 The Lady of the Lake shows up in Monty Python and the Holy Grail!
 Not as a character but they do reference her!

 The Lady of the Lake appears many times in Le Morte d’Arthur.
 Every time she appears it’s a hint to the fact that something new is about to happen.

 In Malory’s Le Morte d’Arthur, Nimue is one of the magical queens who takes Arthur to Avalon after he is mortally wounded so that he can be healed.

 Legend says that King Arthur now sleeps in Avalon waiting to return to England.
 Some stories say he will rise again when England needs him most.
 (Some people even believe it already happened and it was Winston Churchill.)

 Are you sufficiently excited to read Cursed now?
-Because if we’ve learned anything, it’s that Nimue has not yet received the page time that she deserves.
+Because if we’ve learned anything, it’s that Nimue has not yet received the page or screen time that she deserves.

 If you want to know more, Wikipedia is a good place to start. ?